Home Contact Links Bookmark this site

 The reason why many new ideas are dismissed as Conspiracy Theories

-Chris Reeve examines the more recent trend for attacking new ideas by labelling them as conspiracy theories, very often by uninformed and sensational would-be opponents.
+Chris Reeve examines the more recent trend for attacking new ideas by labelling them as conspiracy theories.

 "The real crisis in cosmology is that discovery does NOT change anything."
 Wal Thornhill